-On this day in 1847, Jane Eyre is published by Smith, Elder and Co.
-Charlotte BrontË, the book’s author, used the pseudonym Currer Bell.
+On October 16, 1847, Jane Eyre is published by Smith, Elder and Co.
+Charlotte Brontë, the book’s author, used the pseudonym Currer Bell.
 The book, about the struggles of an orphan girl who grows up to become a governess, was an immediate popular success.

 Brontë was born in 1816, one of six siblings who grew up in a gloomy parsonage in the remote English village of Hawthorne.
 Her mother died when she was 5, and Charlotte, her two older sisters, and her younger sister Emily, were sent to Clergy Daughter’s School at Cowan Bridge in Lancashire.
 The cheap school featured bad food, cold rooms, and harsh discipline, all reflected in the image of the boarding school portrayed in Jane Eyre.